-Specifically, the fund has identified the PAI indicators to be "very important" or "important", respectively based on their relevancy to the biotechnology sector and the specific areas where a company is most likely to do significant harm.
+Specifically, the fund has identified the PAI indicators to be "very important" and "important", respectively based on their relevancy to the biotechnology sector and the specific areas where a company is most likely to do significant harm.
 Two of the mandatory PAI indicators are not deemed relevant for the companies within the scope of investment of the fund.
-The Fund's PAI statement, available on the website of the Fund and the website of the AIFM, contains a detailed explanation of the PAIs identification.
-If an investment is at risk of having a negative impact on more than 1 of the very important indicators or on 5 or more of the important indicators, then the investment may be doing significant harm and therefore was not classified as sustainable.
+The Fund's PAI report, available on its website, contains a detailed explanation of the PAIs considered.
+If the Fund concludes that an investment is at risk of having a negative impact on more than 1 of the very important indicators or on 5 or more of the important indicators, then the investment may be doing significant harm and therefore cannot be classified as sustainable.
 It may still contribute to the fund's social characteristic, however.